EnMAP-Box/enmap-box-documentation/source/usr_section/usr_cookbook/run_on_hpc.rst

 1. Login to your HPC shell

-2. Ensure that conda / minicoda is installed and available to you.
+2. Ensure that conda / miniconda is installed and available to you.
    See [miniforge3](https://github.com/conda-forge/miniforge) for installation instructions.

    Example: to activate conda on the HU HPC, you need to load the miniforge3 module.